Manfort History, Family Crest & Coats of Arms

 Another 29 words (2 lines of text) are included under the topic Early Manfort Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Manfort family to the New World and Oceana
+Migration of the Manfort family

 For many English families, the political and religious disarray that plagued their homeland made the frontiers of the New World an attractive prospect.
 Thousands migrated, aboard cramped disease-ridden ships.
 They arrived sick, poor, and hungry, but were welcomed in many cases with far greater opportunity than at home in England.
 Many of these hardy settlers went on to make important contributions to the emerging nations in which they landed.
 Among early immigrants bearing the name Manfort or a variant listed above were: Steven Montfort settled in Georgia in 1734; George and Thomas Mountford settled in Virginia in 1652; Richard Mountford settled in Barbados in 1685; Edward Mountfort settled in Virginia in 1635.